NYUEngelberg/knowing-machines-website-v2/content/synthetic-media-media/press-freedom.md

 ---
-title: "“Press freedom means controlling the language of AI”"
+title: "Press freedom means controlling the language of AI"
 slug: "press-freedom"
 draft: false
 index: 1
-contentType: "article"
+contentType: "post"
 coverImg: "/img/synthetic-media-media/1.png"
 coverImgAlt: "Abstract image of white horizontal lines"
 preposition: "by"
 authors: "Jake Karr and Mike Ananny"
-excerpt: "Generative AI systems act like “stochastic parrots,” using statistical models to guess word orders and pixel placements.
-That’s incompatible with a free press that commands its own words.
+excerpt: "Generative AI poses the biggest threat to press freedom in decades, and journalists should act quickly to organize themselves and radically reshape its power to produce news.
+Long buffeted by economic and technological challenges beyond its control, today’s press depends on distributed, technological infrastructures owned and operated by a select few powerful corporations.
+With Generative AI, news organizations may soon outsource to tech companies not only the power and responsibility to disseminate and curate news, but to create it in the first place.
 "
 ---